-Diabetes self-management training, diabetic services and supplies
+What you must pay when you get these Services that are covered for you services Diabetes self-management training, diabetic services and \$0 copay for diabetes supplies except blood supplies glucose monitors.
 For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions
+For blood glucose Covered services include: monitors, please see Supplies to monitor your blood glucose: Blood glucose monitor, the "Durable Medical blood glucose test strips, lancet devices and lancets, and glucose-Equipment and control solutions for checking the accuracy of test strips and related supplies" monitors section.
+For people with diabetes who have severe diabetic foot disease:

+(including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.